Share on your favorite

 Succession - The passing down of something from one generation to the next.

-薗 means "garden, park, plantation."
+薗 means "garden, imperial tomb."

 Field - An area of land used for growing crops or other agricultural activities.